 - Easily triggered temper

 People who use an aggressive communication style may alienate themselves from others, confirming that they have something to be insecure about by producing fear or hatred in others.
-Not wanting to face these insecurities, aggressive people often struggle to take responsibility for their actions, which makes it difficult to learn from situations and get the support and love they are yearning for from others.
+Not wanting to face these insecurities, aggressive people often struggle to take responsibility for their actions, making it difficult to learn from situations and get the support and love they are yearning for.

 Choosing to use an aggressive communication style in certain interactions can be beneficial.
-If you’re feeling taken advantage of or if you need to make sure you’re seen, An aggressive communication style can be useful.
+If you’re feeling taken advantage of or need to make sure you’re seen, An aggressive communication style can be useful.
 For example, if you’re up against a co-worker for a promotion, you may need to be aggressive to get ahead.
-Or, for children who tend to get bullied at school, they may need to show the other children that they are capable of handling themselves and they are not to be messed with.
+Or, for children who tend to get bullied at school, they may need to show the other children that they can handle themselves and are not to be messed with.
 An aggressive communication style can also be helpful when exerting physical activity, like at the gym or in a race.

 Passive Communication Style:

 When encountering a perceived aggressive communication style, a passive communication style may find themselves agreeing when they actually disagree or have something to add to the conversation.
-Often times, the passive communication style is channeling the fear of confrontation and are working to avoid making the seemingly aggressive communication style more hostile.
-For example, if your boss is angry with you it can be best to be submissive and accommodating in order to keep your job.
+Oftentimes, the passive communication style is channeling the fear of confrontation and avoiding making the seemingly aggressive communication style more hostile.
+For example, if your boss is angry with you, it can be best to be submissive and accommodating to keep your job.

-Here are some examples of unhealthy passive communication style:
+Here are some examples of unhealthy passive communication styles:

 - Failure to speak up for oneself